JeanLColombo/Programming-skills-and-PL-SQL/Question 1/README.md

 ## Usage

-Run the following line on command prompt.
+Compile, and then run the following line on command prompt.

 ```shell
 .\Question1.exe